IsaacSchemm/DeviantArtFs/README.md

 If you are writing a Windows desktop application, you can use the forms in the DeviantArtFs.WinForms package to get a code or token from the user.

 The DeviantArtAuth class provides methods to support the Authorization Code grant type (getting tokens from an authorization code and refreshing tokens).

-## Examples

-* GalleryInfo: A sample F# console app that fetches data from DeviantArt.
-* StashTree: A VB.NET WinForms app that demonstrates the DeviantArtFs.Stash.Marshal library.